serverdensity/sd-proxy/README.rst

     pip install -r requirements.txt
     python serverdensity/proxy/runserver.py path/to/your/config.json

-yuno HTTPS?
+y u no HTTPS?
 -----------

 .. image:: http://i0.kym-cdn.com/entries/icons/original/000/004/006/y-u-no-guy.jpg

-As we're effectively performing a Man-In-The-Middle attack as it is on agent postbacks in order to allow the agents to postback over SSL to the proxy we would have to spoof the SSL certificate in some way, whcih apart from being a non-trivial problem is both bad juju and beyond the remit of the proxy.
+As we're acting as a Man-In-The-Middle for agent postbacks in order to allow the agents to postback over SSL to the proxy we would have to spoof the SSL certificate in some way, whcih apart from being a non-trivial problem is both bad juju and beyond the remit of the proxy.